 Betterment is one of the biggest robo-advisors out there and through their tools you can create a personalized financial plan that includes everything from buying a house, having kids, retiring, and more.

 Once you build this plan, which is completely free, you can give them your savings to manage or you can link your outside accounts to see how your plan is progressing.
 You can link everything from investment accounts to bank accounts, so they get the full picture (and they can even make recommendations to improve your financial situation).

 Mint’s strength is as a budgeting tool (but they also track investments, just not as well as some others like Personal Capital).
 If you used LearnVest primarily as a budgeting and spending tool, you’ll want to give Mint a look because they’re one of the strongest in budget tracking.
 Unfortunately, they took away one of their greatest strengths, Bill Pay, recently but their other services are still quite strong.

 BrightPlan is a goal based planner that lets you create a variety of goals, link up your accounts, and see if you’re on track to meet these goals.
 Whereas a financial planner may ask you for your goals, calculate how much you’ll need, and establish a savings and investing plan to meet it – BrightPlan uses algorithms to speed it up.
-They will manage your money if you want (at an account with TD Ameritrade) or just give you suggestions for your asset allocation.
+They will manage your money if you want or just give you suggestions for your asset allocation.